onRadius/mobile-engineer/README.md

 * Strong knowledge of modern JavaScript and TypeScript
 * Experience building and deploying mobile apps to Apple and Google app stores
 * Experience with mobile app location services
-* Experience with React Native and Expo with OTA updates
+* Experience with React Native
 * Experience with mobile analytics, offline usage, in-app notifications
 * Experience building REST or GraphQL endpoints